 - Bed frame and twin extra-long mattress (80")

 - Curtains or blinds

-- Cable and Internet access with basic television service included in the room fee (students provide their own cables)
+- Internet access (students provide their own cables)

 Because you'll be sharing a rather small space with others, it's best to limit the items you bring with you.
 For many of these items, it's a good idea to contact roommates about what they are bringing in order to avoid duplication in the room.